JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 `export PATH="/usr/local/go/src/github.com/fabric/fabric-samples/bin:$PATH"`

-And then add the above lines into the ~/.bashrc file:
+Exit the editor using "ctrl + x" , confirm the changes with "y" and hit enter to exit Next, open the .bashrc file using the nano editor and enter all above lines at the bottom of this file as well:

 `sudo nano ~/.bashrc`